MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-distinct-inputs-checker.md

 ## See also

-- The quantum computer [trace Simulator ](quantum-computer-trace-simulator-1.md) overview.
+- The quantum computer [Trace Simulator](quantum-computer-trace-simulator-1.md) overview.